connectrpc/connectrpc.com/docs/faq.md

 Route HTTP GET requests and anything with the `application/proto`, `application/json`, `application/connect+proto`, or `application/connect+json` Content-Types to the HTTP2 target group.
 Route anything else to the gRPC target group.

+### How do I send metrics to Prometheus in connect-go?

+Connect has support package for OpenTelemetry: https://pkg.go.dev/connectrpc.com/otelconnect.
+Prometheus can be configured as an exporter.

 [cors-es]: https://connectrpc.com/docs/node/server-plugins/#cors
 [cors-go]: https://connectrpc.com/docs/go/deployment#cors